 Here is a comparison of outputs from each method:

 The Frechet inception distance (FID) is a common metric used to evaluate the realism of generated images.
 The lower the score, the better and more realistic the images are.
-After about seven days of training*, the GAN achieved an FID of 40.2, while the diffusion model achieved 31.3, meaning that its images match the distribution of real images better.
-This corroborates what we see in the images above.
+After about seven days of training*, the GAN achieved an FID of 40.2, while the diffusion model achieved 31.3, meaning that the images generated by the diffusion model match the distribution of real images better than the GAN’s.
+These metrics corroborate what we see in the images above.

 (* Each model was trained for seven days on an NVIDIA A100 GPU.)